dzek69/queue-system/tutorials/02advanced.md

 Please note that running task isn't always first in the queue, because of two reasons:
 - if a queue has concurrency set then few tasks can run at once, they can't be all first
-- while running - a task may be added at first position - it won't run until there is free concurrency slot, but it will still be listed as first
+- another task may be added at first position while others are running - this new task won't run until there is free concurrency slot, but it will still be listed as first

-Don't rely on this too much to show your users their job queue position.
+Because of that don't rely on this too much to show your users their job queue position.

-> When the task doesn't exist in the queue (it is finished or never had belonged to it (when using `getTaskPosition`))
+> When using `getTaskPosition`, but the task doesn't exist in the queue (it is finished or never had belonged to it)
 > you will get -1 in return.

-## Checking if task is in running
+## Checking if the task is running

 You can check if given task is currently running using Task instance: